mumoj/InterIntel-Response/Section-B/README.md

 exec "$@"
 ```
-Proceed change permmissions of the bash file to allows its execution like so:
+Proceed change permmissions of the bash file to allows its execution.

 ```bash
 chmod +x full_text_search/entrypoint.sh